getBoolean/holodex_plus_flutter/README.md

 ## Status

-- [x] Enable Archive Chat boolean flag
+- Enabled Archive Chat boolean flag
 - iOS: Videos will not load when using `shouldInterceptFetchRequest`, see [issue](https://github.com/pichillilorenzo/flutter_inappwebview/issues/2001)
-- Android: Archive Chat frame is succesfully embedded but there are no chat messages, likely due to the incomplete extension port I did.
+- Android: Archive Chat frame is successfully embedded but there are no chat messages, likely due to the incomplete extension port I did.
 See below image:

 ![Android Screenshot](./doc/AndroidArchiveChatEmpty.png)